 - Little or no background checks: Unlicensed sports betting companies are not vetted before operations.
 They work in anonymity in the ‘black market’ and allow pro bettors to play without being caught.

 The heightened growth of the online betting industry through the uptake of mobile phones, laptops, and tablets, has led regulatory bodies to think of how to make the industry safer and better.
 Governments’ input in the fast-paced sector with ever-changing tech advancements is vital.
 A legalized sports betting framework is an added advantage to a nation’s economy.

 - Increased tax revenue: The federal government and local states have gained massive revenues from sports betting legalizations.
 Pennsylvania, for instance, taxes betting companies 36% in addition to the $10 million licensing fees.
 In June 2021, the Pennsylvanian government made over $12 million in tax revenue.
-The substantial size of the sports betting industry could contribute over $8 billion tax to regulated markets.
+The substantial size of the sports betting industry could contribute over $8 billion in tax to regulated markets.
 It’s a significant boost to governments across all levels.
-With increased revenue, governments can set up support centres to identify and help those at risk of gambling problem.
+With increased revenue, governments can set up support centers to identify and help those at risk of gambling problems.

 - Creation of employment: The US gambling industry employs around 120,000 people, with the UK counterpart employing approximately 107,000 people.
 New sports betting casinos open with a wide range of opportunities for residents in the thriving sports betting industry.
 Positive government influence in the sports betting sector creates more jobs both directly and indirectly.
-Online sports betting is in continuous need of high skilled coders, web administrators and support staff.
+Online sports betting is in continuous need of highly skilled coders, web administrators, and support staff.
 The rising industry needs additional legal representation, thus opening up extra job opportunities for legal professionals.

-Future of Governments’ Directions on Sports Betting; Legal or Illegal
+Future of Governments’ Directions on Sports Betting: Legal or Illegal